abd123al/sokonify/server/README.md

 - Integrate Gin https://gqlgen.com/recipes/gin/
 - separate table for customers??
 - adding staff should be like adding manager on YouTube, one need to know email
+- Don't deploy until you can manage access to other stores

 ```console